rmsk2/6502profiler/README.md

 ## The `verify` and `verifyall` commands

-These commands are intended to facilitate the testing of assembler subroutines.
+These commands are intended to facilitate the testing of assembly subroutines.
 The `verify` command can be used to run one specific test case and its command line syntax is as follows:

 ```